-Phase 2 is expected to last through at least Friday, June 26.
-More information about Phase 2 can be found at the following links:
+Phase 2.5 is expected to last through at least Friday, October 2nd.
+More information about Phase 2.5 can be found at NC Staying Ahead of the Curve.

 The Governor's Task Force and NC DHHS have provided additional mitigation guidance for all North Carolinians to take proactive steps to protect the health of our state as the number of COVID-19 cases increase.
 For more information, please visit the following links for detailed mitigation guidance by industry.